 Investing in a Banham alarm system with the associated monitoring and security services will go a long way to minimise all kinds of potential security risks, not just burglaries.

 Additionally, if security professionals install your home alarm system, those same professionals can undertake the maintenance, repair or replacement of your burglar alarm system with the peace of mind of a 24-hour emergency response if required.
 If your self-installed wireless system breaks down, it’s your own responsibility to fix it.
 Even worse, without professional maintenance, you might not even realise your system is not operating properly.

 Finally, for extra-conscious homeowners, alarms like the ones we provide at Banham can be monitored by a team of security professionals 24 hours a day.
-When a monitored alarm is triggered, our team of highly-trained experts in our Alarm Receiving Centre will instantly assess the situation and in the case of a verified alarm signal, they will contact the nominated keyholders and/or the Police (depending on the selected alarm response level).
+When a monitored alarm is triggered, experts in our Alarm Receiving Centre will instantly assess the situation and in the case of a verified alarm signal, they will contact the nominated keyholders and/or the Police (depending on the selected alarm response level).
 As an additional level of security, CMS Keyholding provides professional keyholding and alarm response services so that you may avoid any associated risks of attending your property in the case of a burglary or other emergency.